 For 2020 - 2023 KTM, Husqvarna & Gas Gas Bikes

-To the right, you see a pic of a factory KTM throttle body for 2023.
+Pictured here is a factory KTM throttle body for 2023.
 It's a bike that was being taken apart at the 2021 Tennessee knock out race.

 It's a nice thing to see, because the mechanic working on the bike, confirmed to someone I know, that they re tired of the bikes destroying top ends, and lawsuits, so they moved the injectors to in front of the reeds.